 Scientists at the International Livestock Research Institute (ILRI) have reported that to accurately quantify reduction in GHG emissions and subsequently develop sustainable intensification strategies, empirical data on existing (in particular smallholder) systems using a holistic, multidisciplinary systems approach is required.
 (Download publication here)

 The Mazingira Centre is an environmental research and educational facility established by ILRI to conduct research that focuses on understanding and managing the environmental footprint of livestock.
-This research aims to provide accurate context-specific information on the environmental impacts, particularly on nutrient cycles and GHG emissions of current livestock production systems, to enable predictions of intensification in these systems, and opportunities to mitigate GHG emissions as well as to determine the environmental consequences of climate change adaptation.
+This research aims to provide accurate context-specific information on the environmental impacts, particularly on nutrient cycles and GHG emissions of current agricultural (incl. livestock) production systems, to enable predictions of intensification in these systems, and opportunities to mitigate GHG emissions as well as to determine the environmental consequences of climate change adaptation.